 We help debunk these myths and tell you exactly what interior designers can do for your space.

-1. Not just Interior Decorators
+1. Not just interior decorators

 Many often think an interior designer’s job is just to decorate a space to make it aesthetically pleasing.
 Wrong.
 Interior decorators are those who do the job of style consultants and make your bare home pleasing to the eye while interior designers give your space life.

-Often trained with architectural knowledge and fundamental information on construction and style, designers are the ones who help turn your dream home into reality.
+Often trained with architectural knowledge and fundamental information on construction and style, designers are the ones who help turn your dream home into a reality.
 Interior designers can help increase the market rate of your home as the aesthetics of a space will help bring traffic to your property, if and when you’re looking to sell.
 Their knowledge helps them have solid ideas of space and purpose while keeping to trends and pleasing visuals.

 PS: You probably bought your home or unit based on a show house designed by an interior designer.